-Place the sweet potatoes into the hot oil in small batches and let them fry until they just start to turn a deeper golden brown, about four to six minutes.
+- Place the sweet potatoes into the hot oil in small batches and let them fry until they start to turn a deeper golden brown, about 4 to 6 minutes.

-Scoop the finished fries out onto a plate lined with a paper towel and sprinkle them with salt.
-Add chili powder if you like a little extra bite.
+- Scoop the fries out and onto a plate lined with paper towels and sprinkle them with salt.
+You can add chili powder if you'd like a little extra bite.